austinlparker/aparker.io/content/posts/in-defense-of-webextensions.md

 ---
-title: "In Defense of Webextensions"
+title: "In Defense of Browser Plugins"
 date: 2018-04-14T21:42:00-04:00
-anchor: "In Defense of Webextensions"
+anchor: "In Defense of Browser Plugins"
 type: "post"
 ---